kardwen/mini-linux-mc/README.md

 tar -zxf <backup.tar.gz>
 ```

-The Essentials plugin can be used to automate your backups by searching for the appropriate option in ``~/minecraft/plugins/Essentials/config.yml`` and referencing your script:
+The EssentialsX plugin can be used to automate your backups by searching for the appropriate option in ``~/minecraft/plugins/Essentials/config.yml`` and referencing your script:

 ```yaml
 backup: